This is my Ramadan story, and the one of my grandfather and my family. We are Jews.

-He would spend most of the day outside, sitting in a chair on the sidewalk.
+He would spend most of the day outside, sitting on a chair on the sidewalk.
 The tiny family apartment was, apparently, my grandmother’s territory.
 My grandfather’s task in his village-neighborhood was to watch the youth.
-This was a serious deal for him!
-Every single day of the year, my grandpa sat on that chair and made sure the neighborhood kids behaved well.
+This was a serious deal for him: Every single day r, my grandpa sat on his chair and made sure the neighborhood kids behaved .
 His weapon was his wooden cane; and he was a master at using it on people’s heads (including mine and my cousins’, especially when we were late to come and sit at the Shabbat table on Friday evening).
-No matter if you were Jewish, Christian or Muslim; if you were living in this neighborhood you were part of his community, and therefore he felt responsible for your education.
+No matter if you were Jewish, Christian or Muslim; if you were living in his neighborhood you were part of his community, and therefore he felt responsible for your education.
 It was a community matter.
-As I said, this ugly neighborhood was his home, his community, a community with its own stories, its own identity, its own gossip and events.
+As I said, this ugly neighborhood was his home, his community.

 Ramadan was one of these events.
 During the Muslim holy month my grandpa took his duty to a different and higher level: he had to make sure the Muslim youth were keeping the fast!
 Any Muslim who was caught sneaking to the bakery to eat a sandwich, or hiding to drink a coke, would get a taste ( gentle but memorable)of the wooden cane!
-Ramadan was a holy event to him.
+Ramadan was a holy month even to him, the old Jew.

 My grandfather was a believer and he believed in the importance of traditions more than anything else.
 To him, respecting Ramadan was part of a culture he respected and knew very well.
 As much as Yom Kipur or Pessach, Ramadan was part of his community heritage.

 This is Ramadan to me, a story that makes me think of my family, of our story.
-A story that reminds me that we are one big community and we have so many beautiful things we can share and learn to respect and appreciate about one another.
+A story that reminds me that we are one big community, a diverse, complex and beautiful one.

 From the bottom of my heart, Ramadan Kareem to all my Muslim friends, may this holy month bring us peace.